karip/harbour-file-browser/README.md

 ## License

-All File Browser files have been released into public domain, which means that you can do whatever you want with this software.
+All files in this project have been released into public domain, which means  that you can do whatever you want with this software.
 See below for details.

 ***